anushka-004/AutoNote/FEATURES.md

-# MeetWise - Complete Features Guide
+# AutoNote - Complete Features Guide

 ## 🎯 Overview

-MeetWise is a Google Meet-inspired video conferencing platform with AI-powered meeting notes generation.
+AutoNote is a Google Meet-inspired video conferencing platform with AI-powered meeting notes generation.
 This document outlines all implemented features.

 ---